cerafinn/first-portfolio/readme.md

 ## Usage

-The project is a basic portfolio created with HTML and CSS.
+A basic portfolio created with HTML and CSS.
 The site includes a short bio, an picture along with a display of deployed works.
+The website is mobile responsive.
+The works section allows for users to click on the image of the work and be taken to the deployed work.

 You can find the deployed link and the repository link below: